Trisha Biggar: Outlander

 In 2019, Biggar took over costume design for the television show Outlander, produced in Wardpark Studios in Cumbernauld, Scotland.
-The first four seasons were dsesigned by Terry Dresbach, and Biggar took over for season five.
+The first four seasons were designed by Terry Dresbach, and Biggar took over for season five.
 Biggar had experience taking over a series partway though; she had previously worked on the second season of Da Vinici's Demons.

 Outlander is a time-travelling fantasy show, and required costumes of many different time periods.
 Season five additionally had two weddings to design.
 For season seven, the program jumped to the 1980s in the Scottish Highlands, and Biggar developed a "bold yet cosy" wardrobe to move the characters on through time, yet remain true to their setting.

 Biggar explained that her designs for Outlander were inspired by the Scottish landscape, and used a palette of heather purples, browns and greens.

 Trisha Biggar was also the costume designer for Blood of My Blood (2025), a prequel to the Outlander series, set in eighteenth century Scotland and First World War England.